zoeyespinoza/Spotify-Genre-Predicting-Model---Code-Pudding-Sept-24/README.md

  ![Classical Metrics](graphs/classical_metrics.png)

-Distribution of metrics for the classical genre.
+Above is distribution of metrics for the classical genre.

  ![Heatmap](graphs/heatmap.png)